To start the Play with Java, follow the below steps.

 set JAVA_HOME=<Path to JDK 8 or more where it installed> for Windows export JAVA_HOME=<Path to JDK 8 more where it installed> for Linux based

 Step 2: Download the Typesafe’s Activator(Tool from Typesafe which will allow the developers to create Play project quickly.
 It is built on top of SBT).
 The Activator will be available in two formats.
 One is minimum downloadable artifact online version and the other one is offline fully downloadable version(suitable for developers with no internet connection).
-In this tutorial we are going to use minimum online version.
+In this tutorial, we are going to use the minimum online version.

 set PATH=<Path to extracted activator folder>;%PATH%; for Windows export PATH=<Path to extracted activator folder>:$PATH: for Linux based For example,set PATH=D:\My_Learnings\typesafe-activator-1.3.5-minimal\activator-1.3.5-minimal;%PATH%;

 Step 4: Now, from the command prompt use the below command to create Play for Java application.
-There are other options available for activator.
+There are other options available for the activator.
 To know that, execute activator help command.

 activator new Learning_Play_App play-java